Reviews You Can Rely On

 Warmth

-Exploring at the ski resort or skiing in the backcountry requires a glove or mitt that will keep your hands warm, whether you're working up a sweat or hanging out on a chairlift.
-A warm glove will provide ample amounts of high-quality insulation that stays warm when wet and breathes well to wick away moisture when you sweat.
-Both these factors work together to keep you warm when the temperatures plummet.
+Exploring the ski resort requires a glove or mitt that will keep your hands warm, whether you're working up a sweat or hanging out on a chairlift.
+A warm glove will provide ample high-quality insulation that stays warm when wet and breathes well to wick away moisture when you sweat.
+The gauntlet vs. cuff debate has to do with the way the glove integrates with the rest of your winter gear to seal out cold air.
+Both are important factors in keeping you warm when the temperatures plummet.

 We skied with each pair of mittens and gloves at resorts and hiked uphill for hours on backcountry tours.
-Conditions ranged from warm and sunny to cold and blustery.
-When assessing warmth and breathability, we first looked at the glove's anatomy, noting insulating features and points of ventilation.
-We also looked at how well the liners wicked away sweat to keep the skin dry for warmth all day long.
-We also performed objective tests that involved sticking each pair into the freezer and measuring the temperature change.
-These tests helped us assess which ski gloves and mittens were the warmest and which simply didn't perform.
+When assessing warmth, we first looked at the glove's anatomy, noting insulating features.
+We also performed objective tests that involved sticking each pair into the freezer and measuring the temperature change after 5 minutes.
+We also measured the heat retained after fast downhill ski runs on cold days.
+These tests helped us assess which ski gloves and mittens were the warmest and which simply didn't hold the heat.

-During a cold winter, when the temperatures drop and you're left sitting on a cold (and slow…) ski lift, warm mittens should be considered.
-Mitts are far warmer than gloves because you keep your fingers together, generating and capturing heat.
-That said, finding a mitt that can breathe and that retains basic dexterity is the key.
+During a cold winter, when the temperatures drop and you're left sitting on a cold (and slow…) ski lift, consider going with a pair of mittens for the day.
+Mitts are far warmer than gloves because you keep your fingers together, generating and capturing collective heat.
+You'll see that, aside from battery-heated options, mittens consistently come out at the top of our warmth rating metric.
+We go into more detail below on the hows and whys.

 Warmth: Mittens

-If your hands run cold and you need something that'll keep them toasty all day long, a mitten is by far a better option than a glove.
-The big tradeoff is dexterity, but if you're simply sitting on a chairlift and just need to be able to hold your ski poles, a mitten will work just fine.
-Those built with a double construction offer more dexterity than those with a single glove construction, and virtually all of the mittens are warmer than any of the ski gloves tested.
+If your hands run cold and you need something that'll keep them toasty all day long, a mitten is generally a better option than a glove.
+The big tradeoff is dexterity, but if you're sitting on a chairlift and just need to be able to hold your ski poles, a mitten will work fine.
+Those with a double construction, or glove liner, offer more dexterity than those with a single glove construction.
+Regardless of construction, virtually all of the mittens in this review are warmer than the ski gloves we tested.

 Warmth: Gloves

-Gloves aren't as warm as mittens simply because the fingers are not articulated together.
-Most people who choose a glove probably do so for increased dexterity with the tradeoff of a slight reduction in warmth.
-While there are warm gloves out there, don't expect them to score as high as mittens in this metric.
+Gloves aren't as warm as mittens simply because the fingers are not bunched together.
+Most people who choose a glove probably do so for increased dexterity and feel it is worth the tradeoff of a slight reduction in warmth.
+Don't worry; there are definitely warm gloves out there; just don't expect them to score as high as mittens in this metric.

 Water Resistance